TheFitnessNerd/password-generator-js/README.md

 Then I just copied and pasted the actual file, just in case.-->
 ## Credits

 I attending part of a study group with some class members.
-I do not have all names unfortunately.
+I do not have all names but I have included majority:
+Allex Ortiz, Tisha Anderson, Lindsay Green, Chad Edwards, Shan Nowak, & Preston Whitlock.
+(This was my first study group and I did not stay for the duration but in the future I will make sure to notate all names of attendees.)
 Reveived tutoring help from Sachi Jhaveri.
-Watched several tuturials by Dave Gray on youtube- https://youtu.be/gLt1KJPmjXA?si=8ujHuP0pbrjTNeRt
+Watched several tuturials by Dave Gray on youtube.
+This one in particular was very helpful- https://youtu.be/gLt1KJPmjXA?si=8ujHuP0pbrjTNeRt

 ## License